 The complex changes to the GABA neurotransmitter as a result of alcohol ingestion also activate and excite our Dopamine reward pathway.
 This is why we feel a sense of euphoria or “buzzed” at low blood alcohol concentrations (BAC) (Davies, 2003; Enoch, 2008).
 At higher BAC, our motor functions and speech become impaired (Davies, 2003), likely from the highly elevated function of the GABA neurotransmitters which cause the highly sedative effect.

 We may start to lose our senses and starts to phase out when our BAC reaches ~0.2 to 0.3%, due to the numbing effect of the enhanced GABA function (Davies, 2003).
 At this point, vomiting and headaches can also occur from the build up of acetaldehyde (Davies, 2003), a byproduct of alcohol metabolism as explained in one of my previous posts.
 The sedative effect is so great at BAC higher than 0.5% that there is a potential of respiratory failures, which may even lead to death.
+Here’s an interactive infographic which illustrates the effect of alcohol on other organs in the body.

 Alcoholism and GABA